Comcast quarterly revenue beats but broadband, advertising growth muted

 Comcast's studios business' profit tripled to $537 million in the quarter, driven by the success of films such as "Jurassic World: Dominion" and "Minions: The Rise of Gru".

-NBCUniversal's theme parks division generated $2.06 billion in revenue, versus $1.45 billion a year ago.

-(Reporting by Eva Mathews in Bengaluru and Helen Coster in New York; Editing by Chris Reese)
+(Reporting by Eva Mathews in Bengaluru and Helen Coster in New York; Editing by Chris Reese, Kirsten Donovan)

 ((Eva.Mathews@thomsonreuters.com;))